-Factor 1 – The knowledge that the previously mentioned seven factors on what create trust in another, is present in God.
+Factor 1 – The knowledge that the previously mentioned seven factors which create trust in another are present in God.

 We will now demonstrate how all these factors are present in God.

-1. There is no Being who has more compassion upon his creation/people than the good-Lord.
+- There is no Being who has more compassion upon his creation/people than the Good-Lord.

 This applies to a human inventor – say someone who creates a computer etc. – how much infinitely more so, does it apply to the Creator, who not only created the final product, but every part of the product (as we know, matter itself is an invention.)

-3. There is no one who has the strength of the Creator; by his words alone he fashioned heavens and earth, fire and water, heat and cold, man and beast, fauna and fish – by his words, the wise can become fools, the strong impotent – hence, the Creator’s ability is beyond all abilities.
+- There is no one who has the strength of the Creator; by His words alone He fashioned heavens and earth, fire and water, heat and cold, man and beast, fauna and fish – by His words, the wise can become fools, the strong impotent – hence, the Creator’s ability is beyond all abilities.

-4. The Creator continuously and conscientiously cares about each person – furthermore, his care for one person does not detract for his care for another (this notion of finite focus, a limited quality in a human, namely that focus on one matter detracts from another, can be best abrogated by understanding the infinite nature of a supercomputer that can, like google does, instantaneously, answer a billion individual questions.)
+- The Creator continuously and conscientiously cares about each person – furthermore, His care for one person does not detract for His care for another (this notion of finite focus… a limited quality in a human, namely that focus on one matter detracts from another, can be best abrogated by understanding the infinite nature of a supercomputer that can, like google does, instantaneously, answer a billion individual questions!)

 For example, when we are unaware of this, we imagine that the cause we see, is the effect.
 For example, a single grain (kernel / seed) of wheat, can give birth to 300 ears of wheat, each one containing 30 grains, meaning one single seed, can give birth to app.
 10,000 grains.

 Now it is obvious, that it is beyond the capacity of a single grain to reproduce itself 10,000 times.
-The same applies to the birth of a human from a invisible zygote cell – every animal, tree etc.
+The same applies to the birth of a human from an invisible zygote cell – likewise every animal, tree etc.

-This teaches us, that the causes of effects are impossible through their own existence, to be the cause of their effects.
+This teaches us, that the causes of effects are impossible on their own, to be the cause of their effects.

-In other words, God is completely in control of all causes, and causes the causes to produce the effects (obviously this is in order to provide man with freedom of choice.)
+In other words, God is completely in control of all causes, and causes the causes to produce the effects (obviously the reason this may be from us hidden (not obvious,) is in order to provide man with freedom of choice.)